 The first step is to break down any departmental silos that can negatively impact the chances of building a seamless user experience into the product.
 An open flow of knowledge and frequent communication is crucial for setting goals and mapping the user journey towards those goals.
 Collectively, a team has more knowledge, experience, and insight than an individual.

-The goal is not entirely about building a piece of software; rather the goal should be geared towards delivering a solution to customers.
-In return, those customers will view the product as an essential component in how they conduct their daily lives.
-To provide a genuinely useful piece of software, insight from those who build software is vital; software developers have the best understanding of the potential that software holds.
+The goal is not entirely about building a piece of software; rather, it should be geared towards delivering a solution to customers.
+In return, those customers will view the product as an essential component of their daily lives.
+To provide a genuinely useful software, insight from those who build software is vital; software developers have the best understanding of the potential that software holds.
 At the same time, developers must have a 360-degree understanding of what the customer is trying to achieve.
-This is why collaboration is so important for developing an MVP.
 Product owners, developers, designers, and architects who understand the entire customer journey can better frame the product to meet customer needs.
 A shared understanding allows every stakeholder to identify hiccups in the user experience before the product reaches completion, and can hash out solutions to problems that affect every moving part within the cycle

 More than ever, it is imperative to think critically about an MVP’s UX design and all the ways it can make a positive impression on customers.
 Design thinking is essential for transforming a product vision into actual deliverables.
 The entire process goes a long way towards delivering a product that is truly meaningful to customers.
 As a result, the final product will address relevant pain points and provides an experience that retains long-term customers.